 Skip to main content

 I joined the Department of Criminology and Sociology at Kingston University in 2019.
 As a queer criminologist, my research and teaching are informed by postmodern theories to understand the role of law and society in constructing identities.
-I am the module leader for 'Gender and Society' and 'Social Justice and Social Movements', and lecture across all levels (UG and PG).
+I am the module leader for 'Social Justice and Social Movements' and 'Sex that Offends', and lecture across all levels (UG and PG).

 My PhD provided the first empirical study of young men who agreed to sell sex online without advertising or identifying as sex workers, something I called 'incidental sex work'.
 This study challenged dominant discourses of criminality, deviance, exploitation, pathology, and victimisation, alongside liberal, rights-based, identity politics as applied to casual/commercial sex.